gardener/gardener/docs/proposals/01-extensibility.md

       email: john.doe@example.com
 ```

-:information: The specifications for the other cloud providers Gardener already has an implementation for looks similar.
+:information_source: The specifications for the other cloud providers Gardener already has an implementation for looks similar.

 ### CRD Definitions and Workflow Adaptation